Toxic workplace: Characteristics

+In 2017 and 2021, nineteen percent of Americans suffered abusive conduct at work, according to the Workplace Bullying Institute.

+In 2017, the Workplace Bullying Institute found that 61% of bullies were bosses, a figure which rose to 65% in 2021.
+A 2022 study by McKinsey & Company concluded that women are 41% more likely to be subjected to a toxic workplace culture and that their risk of burnout is elevated.

 Corporate and organizational results

-This phenomenon harms both the company and the other employees, including those who are not direct targets.
-Co-workers are distracted by drama, gossip and by choosing sides in the ongoing animosity.
+This phenomenon harms both the company and the employees, including those who are not direct targets.
+Co-workers are distracted by drama, gossip, and by choosing sides in the ongoing animosity.
 This can translate into lost productivity.
-While employees are distracted by this activity, they cannot devote time and attention to the achievement of business goals.
-Positively motivated and ethical employees may try to speak up to a toxic employee but this can make them a target (see whistleblower).
+While employees are distracted by this activity, they can not devote time and attention to the achievement of business goals.
+Positively motivated and ethical employees may try to speak up to a toxic employee, but this can make them a target (see Whistleblower).
 Managers of toxic employees can feel intimidated by a toxic employee and try to appease the employee in an effort to avoid confrontation.
 Over time, positively motivated employees drift away from the workplace and may begin to view management as inept and ineffective.
-This can result in poor job performance as they begin to feel less valued, therefore less loyal to the company.
+This can result in poor job performance as they begin to feel less valued and, therefore, less loyal to the company.

+Health and social impact

-Fellow employees may begin to experience physical symptoms from the stress and worry over whether they or someone they care about in the work place may be targeted.
+Fellow employees may begin to experience physical symptoms from the stress and worry over whether they or someone they care about in the workplace may be targeted.
 This can even develop into a clinical depression requiring treatment.